FreeCAD/FreeCAD-WebServices/README.rst

 Introduction
 ------------

+NOTE: This information is preserved for historical reasons, and no longer represents the current state of FreeCAD's infrastructure.
+This repository is now archived.
+1 March 2025

 This repository contains an infrastructure-as-code representation of FreeCAD's web services.
 Using Vagrant as a provisioning frontend to LXD containers and Libvirt VMs configured by Ansible playbooks, one can* stand up any or all of the